cksystemsteaching/selfie/README.md

 ### Concurrency

 We have finally reached the point where spatial and temporal isolation as well as self-reference in virtualization have come together to allow us hosting and running virtual machines concurrently.
-However, we also need virtual machines to be able to communicate with the system on which and the environment in which they run.
+However, we also need virtual machines to be able to communicate with each other and the system on which they run.
+Only then the full potential but also the intrinsic complexity of concurrency comes to light.

+> From virtual machine to software process

+Communication in virtual machines is essentially done through *virtualized* I/O, that is, through virtualization of I/O hardware.
+To keep things simple, we ignore that here and move our discussion towards software processes implemented by operating system kernels.
+A *software process*, or *process* for short, is an abstraction of a virtual machine where additional services are available that are not offered by physical machines.
+The apps running on your smartphone or laptop are essentially software processes.

 > System calls

+The key difference of virtual machines and software processes is that code running in a process may communicate with other processes and the system it runs on through a mechanism called a *system call*.
+Logically, a system call is like a procedure call that invokes system code rather than process code.
+The term system call is synonymous for both a procedure and a procedure call and thus may have *parameters*, similar to the formal parameters of procedures, and *arguments*, similar to the actual parameters of procedure calls.
+System calls may also have a return value.
+Invoking a system call is logically like invoking a procedure call where the arguments are passed to kernel code that implements the system call.
+Like a procedure, the kernel code eventually returns, possibly with some return value.

+> System isolation

+The key difference of system calls and procedure calls is *system isolation*.

+...

 ```c
 uint64_t handle_system_call(uint64_t* context) {